Hello Interconnected Readers:

 My Thoughts: also a rumor but published on Bloomberg nonetheless, China’s “Uber for trucks”, Manbang, may be filing for a US IPO.
 Interestingly, Manbang is the result of a merger between two rival companies, Huochebang and Yunmanman, which you see a lot of in China’s hyper-competitive marketplace tech landscape with no antitrust guardrails.
-The other high profile example is the merger of Meituan and Dianping.
+The other high-profile example is the merger of Meituan and Dianping.
 If this IPO does occur, it will be yet another example of Wall Street bankers wanting to do business with Chinese companies and these companies willing to take the “delisting” risks -- a topic I did a deep dive on a few months ago in “Wall Street Blunts the ‘Delisting’ Hype.”

 “Agora acquires Easemob, one step closer to becoming Twilio” (Chinese Source: 36Kr)

 My thoughts: last week, I wrote an in-depth analysis on the company, Agora, but missed the announcement of its acquisition of Easemob (sorry about that).
-Easemob is a Chinese company that provides an API platform for text messaging, which seems to compliment Agora’s audio and video offering well.
+Easemob is a Chinese company that provides an API platform for text messaging, which seems to complement Agora’s audio and video offering well.
 Easemob was also founded around the same time as Agora, but has not grown as much, partly due to the messaging space being more competitive with a lower technology moat.
-This 36Kr provides some good analysis on why Agora acquired Easemob as it tries to compete with Twilio.
+This 36Kr article provides some good analysis on why Agora acquired Easemob as it tries to compete with Twilio.
 One macro observation worth highlighting is that China’s own enterprise technology and SaaS sector is close to 10 years old, thus this acquisition could be a case of a larger wave of consolidation that will happen in the next few years.

 “Why does the capital market trust in Jia Yueting again?”
 (Chinese Source: China Venture)

 My thoughts: Jia Yueting, one of the most notorious figures in China’s tech scene, may be getting a second life.
-After going bankrupt and defrauding his creditors with an overpromised, grossly under delivered Le.com, his electric vehicle idea, Faraday, may be going public via a SPAC.
-With the EV market getting hotter everyday, Faraday seems to have attracted an unsophisticated source of cheap capital.
+After going bankrupt and defrauding his creditors with an overpromised, grossly under-delivered Le.com, his electric vehicle idea, Faraday, may be going public via a SPAC.
+With the EV market getting hotter every day, Faraday seems to have attracted an unsophisticated source of cheap capital.
 How unsophisticated?
 The sponsors of Faraday’s SPAC partner, Property Solutions Acquisition Corp, are New York real estate developers, with no discernible expertise in electric vehicles, car manufacturing, battery technology or really any technology.